Wavelets centered on a knot sequence: theory, construction, and applications: Introduction

 \section{Introduction}

 Wavelets are a useful tool for representing general functions and datasets and are now used in a wide variety of areas such as signal processing, image compression, function approximation, and finite-element methods.
-Traditionally wavelets are constructed from one function, the so-called mother wavelet, by integer translation and integer dilation and gives rise to a stationary refinement equation (See Daubechies \cite{Dau}).
+Traditionally wavelets are constructed from one function, the so-called mother wavelet, by integer translation and dyadic dilation and give rise to a stationary refinement equation.
 For many functions however this may not be the most efficient way of approximating them and one may require adaptive schemes for which the knot sequence is not regularly spaced or where the knots are on a regular grid but the refinement equation changes at each step.
-There has been much work devoted to extending wavelet construction to irregularly spaced knot sequences including the lifting scheme of Sweldens \cite{S} and wavelets on irregular grids (see Daubechies et. al. \cite{DGSS},\cite{DGS}, Charina and St\"{o}ckler \cite{ChSt}) or multiresolution analyses with irrational scaling factors (see Chui and Shi \cite{CS} and Hern\'{a}ndez, Wang, and Weiss \cite{HWWI}, \cite{HWWII}) or to nonstationary refinement masks (see Cohen and Dyn \cite{Dy} and Herley, Kova\u{c}evi\'{c}, and Vetterli \cite{HKV}).
+There has been much work devoted to extending wavelet constructions to irregularly spaced knot sequences including the lifting scheme of Sweldens \cite{S} and wavelets on irregular grids (see Daubechies et. al. \cite{DGSS},\cite{DGS}, Charina and St\"{o}ckler \cite{ChSt}) or nonstationary tight wavelet frames (see Chui, He, and St\"ockler, \cite{Chui1, Chui2} and Shah \cite{Shah}) or to nonstationary refinement masks (see Cohen and Dyn \cite{Dy} and Herley, Kova\u{c}evi\'{c}, and Vetterli \cite{HKV}).
 If the knots are allowed to be chosen generally enough it is difficult to maintain the orthogonality of the wavelet functions while keeping the compact support and smoothness properties.

 In \cite{DGHinter, DGHorpoly} piecewise polynomial, orthogonal, multiwavelets with compact support were constructed using multiresolution analyses that were {\em intertwined} with classical spline spaces.
 Both the multiwavelets as well as the scaling functions generating these multiwavelets have `short' support allowing them to be adapted to irregular knot sequences using the machinery of {\em squeezable bases} developed in \cite{DGHspie, DGHsqueeze} in a way that preserved the orthogonality, polynomial reproduction, and smoothness of the respective bases.
 In general, the multiresolution analyses were restricted to {\em semi-regular} refinement schemes in which an initial irregular knot sequence is refined by a regular refinement scheme such as mid-point subdivision (cf.~\cite{BH}).
 However, in \cite{DGHsqueeze}, a construction was given of a fully irregular multiresolution analysis consisting of continuous, piecewise quadratic functions on an {\em arbitrary} sequence of nested knot sequences such that the multiresolution spaces have compactly supported orthogonal bases with `short' support (we review and generalize this construction in Section~\ref{ex1}).
 The resulting spaces in the multiresolution analysis did not fit, for general knot sequences, into the framework of squeezable bases.
 In \cite{BruffThesis}, a more general notion of {\em bases centered on a knot sequence} was introduced that includes the squeezable bases as well as the irregular construction.
 In particular, necessary and sufficient conditions were given for when a space $V$ has an {\em orthogonal} basis centered on a knot sequence.
 This is used to prove one of the main results of this paper that if $V^0 \subset V^1$ are spaces generated by orthogonal bases centered on a common knot sequence $\mathbf{a}$ then the orthogonal complement $W=V^1\ominus V^0$ is also generated by an orthogonal basis $\Psi$ centered on $\mathbf{a}$.